QQZZ2024/Identification-of-human-ape-specific-splice-sites-and-the-associated-variants/README.md

 6. Pipeline for filtering species-specific splice sites To ensure the accuracy of the identified candidate human/ape-specific splice sites, we performed filtering based on the following steps.
-#First, we retained junction reads in which at least one end aligned with annotated exon boundaries.
+A. First, we retained junction reads in which at least one end aligned with annotated exon boundaries.
-#Next, we applied a series of filtering steps: Read coverage (number of junction reads ≥3), read quality (overhang ≥5 bp), the generality of splicing events (observed in at least three samples since there are six replicates),
+B. Next, we applied a series of filtering steps: Read coverage (number of junction reads ≥3), read quality (overhang ≥5 bp), the generality of splicing events (observed in at least three samples since there are six replicates),
-#Finally, we retained the sites differing by a single nucleotide within the dinucleotide motif compared to their orthologous sites in other species.
+C. Finally, we retained the sites differing by a single nucleotide within the dinucleotide motif compared to their orthologous sites in other species.